sebhaan/DoEgen/MANUAL.md

 * Sebastian Haan (Sydney Informatics Hub, University of Sydney): Main contributor and software development of DoEgen.
 * Christopher Howden (Sydney Informatics Hub, University of Sydney): Statistical consultancy, literature suggestions, and documentation.
-* Danial Azam (School of Geophyics, University of Sydney): Testing DoEgen on applications for computational geosciences.
+* Danial Azam (School of Geophysics, University of Sydney): Testing DoEgen on applications for computational geosciences.
 * Joel Nothman (Sydney Informatics Hub, University of Sydney): Code review and improvements with focus on doegen.py.
-* Dietmar Muller (School of Geophyics, University of Sydney): Suggesting the need for this project and developing real-world use cases for geoscience research.
+* Dietmar Muller (School of Geophysics, University of Sydney): Suggesting the need for this project and developing real-world use cases for geoscience research.

 DoEgen has benefited from the OApackage library [OApackage](https://github.com/eendebakpt/oapackage) for the design optimisation code and we would like to thank the researchers who have made their code available as open-source.